seedstack/io-addon/custom-parsers.md

 	}

-Then call it as usual:
+You can inject it as usual:

 	@Parse("custom")
 	Parser parser;